- Waves travel in all directions in the open ocean, but they always approach the land nearly perpendicular to the shore. Why does this happen?

 - the critical angle at the cladding-air interface

-- The diagram below (and on the accompanying pdf) shows 11 parallel rays of light incident on a trapezoidal, crown glass prism.
+The diagram below shows 11 parallel rays of light incident on a trapezoidal, crown glass prism.
 Choose one of the numbered rays at random.
 On the diagram, trace the transmitted portion of your ray until it emerges from the prism.
 Just as each incident ray was assigned a number, each emergent ray can be assigned a number.
 Determine this number.

 - The diagram below shows 18 rays of light from the sun incident on an equilateral, triangular ice crystal.
 (The width of the crystal is much larger than the wavelength of the light incident on it.)